kmfox1087/THIRD-PARTY-APIS-CHALLENGE-5/README.md

 ## Setup/Installation Requirements

-* Go to [ssh key for repo will go here] and copy SSH
+* Go to https://github.com/kmfox1087/THIRD-PARTY-APIS-CHALLENGE-5 and copy SSH Key
 * Use _git clone_ in your terminal and copy and paste the SSH code to your local computer
 * Use _git status_ to make sure you are in the repo, if not use _cd Bootcamp-Challenge-3_ in your terminal to change into your local repo
 * After clone is complete, type _code ._ into your terminal to edit files as needed